HHS/meshrdf/predicates.md

 -------------- | ---------- | ---------------------------
 rdf:type | Used to state that a resource is an instance of a class.
 DUI D015242 example: Ofloxacin has an rdf:type of meshv:TopicalDescriptor. | N/A rdfs:label | Used to provide a human-readable version of a resource's name.
-DUI D015242 example: Ofloxacin |```String``` meshv:narrower | Explain Me | Where Do I Come From? meshv:identifier | Unique identifier for a record, concept, or term.
+DUI D015242 example: Ofloxacin |```String``` meshv:narrower | Coming Soon... | Coming Soon... meshv:identifier | Unique identifier for a record, concept, or term.
 DescriptorUI is a 7 or 10 alphanumeric starting with the letter D. QualifierUI is a 7 or 10 alphanumeric starting with the letter Q. SupplementalRecordUI is a 7 or 10 alphanumeric starting with the letter C. ConceptUI is an 8 or 10 alphanumeric starting with the letter M. TermUI is a 7 or 10 alphanumeric starting with the letter T. The 10 alphanumeric format was implemented for new identifiers created on or after about May 19, 2014.
 DUI D064418 example in 7-character format: D064418.
 CUI C000588751 example in 10-character format: C000588751 MUI M0353701 example in 8-character format (associated with D000667): M0353701. | ```DescriptorUI, QualifierUI, SupplementalRecordUI, ConceptUI, TermUI``` meshv:abbreviation | Two-letter, uppercase abbreviation for a Qualifier term.
 QUI Q000235 example: GE |```Abbreviation``` meshv:activeMeSHYear | MeSH year(s) in 4-digit format in which the record was active since it was last modified.
 For example, a record not modified in the five years it has been in MeSH will have five occurrences.
 A record modified in the latest MeSH year will have one occurrence. |```ActiveMeSHYearList/Year``` meshv:allowedTreeNode | Name of a subcategory in the MeSH Trees indicating, that for most Descriptors in that subcategory, the allowed Qualifiers on the Descriptor include the Qualifier.
 This value does not impact Descriptors permitted with a given Qualifier, but is a statistical summary of Descriptors permitted with the Qualifier. |```TreeNodeAllowed``` meshv:annotation | Free-text information for indexers and catalogers concerning the use of the descriptor or qualifier.
-DUI: D005858 example: for Germany before 23 May 1949 & after 3 Oct 1990; for historical articles before & after 1949: Manual 36.11; BERLIN is also available|```Annotation``` meshv:concept | Explain Me | Where Do I Come From? meshv:dateCreated | Date when first entered in tHe MeSH data entry system.
+DUI: D005858 example: for Germany before 23 May 1949 & after 3 Oct 1990; for historical articles before & after 1949: Manual 36.11; BERLIN is also available|```Annotation``` meshv:concept | Coming Soon... | Coming Soon... meshv:dateCreated | Date when first entered in tHe MeSH data entry system.
 This time-stamp may be a year behind the dateEstablished.
 Upon conversion to a new MeSH maintenance system in 1999, a default value of 19990101 was supplied.
 DUI D022125 example: 2000-06-22 |```DateCreated/Year/Month/Day``` meshv:dateEstablished | Date when effective for use; set to YYYY0101 where YYYY = year of introduction to MeSH.
 DUI D023482 example: 2001-01-01 |```DateEstablished/Year/Month/Day``` meshv:dateRevised | Date when information in the record was last changed.
 DUI D005290 example: 2011-06-24 |```DateRevised/Year/Month/Day```